CEN3031-Group-5h/emerald-code-sparks/client/README.md

 ##### `yarn start`

 Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+However, ensure terminal location is in client prior to entering the 'yarn start' command(use command cd client) Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ##### `yarn start-build`